Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Preliminary Research

 \section{Preliminary Research}

-As a preliminary search for quantum incompatibility in the Triangle structure, we performed numerical optimizations using bipartite qubit density matrices and $2$-outcome POVM measurements against the previously-published compatibility inequalities of Ref.~\cite{Inflation}, as well as against the entropic inequalities of \citet{Henson_2014} (which had also been investigated numerically independently by \citet{Weilenmann_2016}).
-This preliminary investigation did not yield interesting solutions, as none of those inequalities were violated by any 2-outcome coarse-graining of the Fritz distribution.
-These early results suggest that there is no quantum-classical gap in the Triangle structure for \textit{two-outcome} measurements, i.e. \cref{eq:triangle_compatibility} and \cref{eq:triangle_Qcompatibility} define identical sets of binary-outcome tripartite distributions.
+As a preliminary search for quantum incompatibility in the Triangle structure, we performed numerical optimizations (in search of violation) against the previously published compatibility inequalities of~\citet{Inflation}, as well as against the entropic inequalities of \citet{Henson_2014}.
+For historical context, the entropic inequalities of \cite{Henson_2014} have already been independently investigated for quantum incompatibility by \citet{Weilenmann_2016} using a variety of computational methods.
+Unfortunately, these methods failed to identify quantum-accessible distributions capable of violating any of the entropic inequalities considered by \cite{Weilenmann_2016}.
+Additionally, the inequalities presented in~\cite{Inflation} have not been previously investigated numerically.

+Explicitly, we parameterized the subset of quantum distributions accessible by bipartite qubit density matrices and two-outcome POVM measurements\footnote{In \cref{sec:optimizations}, we discuss methods for conducting similar parameterizations of quantum states and measurements.}.
+This preliminary investigation did not yield interesting solutions, as none of the Triangle structure inequalities in~\cite{Inflation} or~\cite{Henson_2014} were violated\footnote{We also directly checked all two-outcome coarse grainings of the Fritz distribution against the inequalities in~\cite{Inflation,Henson_2014}, with no violation.}.
+Unfortunately, these early results are inconclusive for two reasons.
+First, an exhaustive search would need to consider the possibility of larger Hilbert spaces for the shared quantum states.
+Second, it is known that the inequalities~\cite{Inflation} are incomplete; there exists other constraints on two outcome distributions for the Triangle structure yet to be discovered.

-Operating under the assumptions that all quantum \emph{non}-classical distributions in the Triangle structure must utilize more than two outcomes in at least one variable, this work expands the gamut of inequalities to optimize against to include inequalities referencing strictly more than two outcomes.
+Nonetheless, having failed to observe a quantum-classical gap in the Triangle structure for \textit{binary-outcome} measurements, a continued search for nonclassical distributions in the Triangle structure must expand the gamut of inequalities to optimize against to include inequalities referencing strictly more than two outcomes.